- It doesn’t matter if it's a traditional or headless CMS; website security is one of the most important aspects of running an online presence.

 Every business owner should care about website security, and if they don't, the job of every website developer is to emphasize it.
 Hacked websites lead to data loss, income loss, credibility, and potential lawsuits.
 Also, that means countless hours of debugging and repair for you, dear developers.

 The favorite way for hackers and bots to gain access is via the login screen.
 Honestly, if you're trying to get into someone's account, wouldn't that be the first thing to try (even if you are not a hacker)?
 Password strength also plays a vital role.
 We can't emphasize that passwords like "12345678" or "password" are not strong enough.
 99.9% of accounts get hacked because of the weak password and not using multi-factor authentication (source: Windows Central).
 Remember, websites and accounts should be fortresses, unreachable to anyone unknown.

 Alongside login, outdated websites are an easy target, too.
-Using an older coupled CMS version that is obsolete means that the security system has not been updated; therefore, it's not protecting that much.
-One of the weakest spots is third-party add-ons and plugins, and unfortunately, they are popular among non-tech users.
+Using an obsolete coupled CMS version means that the security system has not been updated; therefore, it's not protecting that much.
+One of the weakest spots is third-party add-ons and plugins; unfortunately, they are popular among non-tech users.
 So, why were we talking about all those vulnerable targets for attacking a website?
 Traditional CMSs like WordPress and Joomla, which most people use for building websites, are code and file-heavy.
 Hence, they have more material vulnerable to cyberattacks.